itscodenation/curriculum-15-16/unitsYear2/3-reDesign/README.md

 ###1) Wireframe
 1. You may choose to wireframe this site with pen and paper or with a free online wireframing tool.
-2. Your wireframe must be approved by an instructor before moving onto step 2.
+2. Your wireframe must be approved by an instructor before moving on to step 2.

 ###2) Create a GitHub Repo
-Before you begin writing the code for this project one member of the group must first create a new repository in GitHub.
+Before you begin writing the code for this project, one member of the group must first create a new repository in GitHub.
 For information on how to create a new GitHub Repository see [this resource](https://help.github.com/articles/create-a-repo/).

 ###3) Clone your new repo into a Cloud9 account workspace
 1. Copy the "clone URL" from your new repository
 2. In your Cloud9 dashboard click on the "Create a New Workspace" button and select "Clone from URL"
-3. Give this workspace an name that is appropriate and be sure it is set to public.
+3. Give this workspace a name that is appropriate and be sure it is set to public
 4. Insert the clone URL from this repo and select a custom template

 Once the workspace has been processed check to be sure it is up to date by running ` git status ` in the terminal.
 You should receive a messege telling you that your branch is up to date.
 ![Imgur](http://i.imgur.com/RKdsduL.png)

-**NOTE: It is common practice to push you changes to your GitHub repository often.
+**NOTE: It is common practice to push your changes to your GitHub repository often.
 It is recommended you make a push after every major change.
 Through the course of completing this project you should make 7-10 pushes to GitHub.
 Your manager will be grading you on this.**

 To push to GitHub run the following commands in your terminal:
 `git status`